TexasInstruments/edgeai-tidlrunner/docs/custom_datasets.md

  * annotations
    * instances.json

-The 'bbox' fields in the json file indicates the bounding boxe for Object Detection Ground Truth.
+The 'bbox' fields in the json file indicates the bounding boxes for Object Detection Ground Truth.

 An example for this dataset is here: http://software-dl.ti.com/jacinto7/esd/modelzoo/11_00_00/datasets/vision/tiscapes2017_driving.zip